uzzielperez/uzzielperez.github.io/_posts/2020-07-03-WeirdBrain.md

  And I still think [romanticism](https://www.youtube.com/watch?v=gjxs46mzcB8) is not essential to living a full life.
 There are other forms of love that are rather nice to cultivate.
 From the lunch scene in Before Midnight "it's not the love of one person that matters, but the love of life."

  I am going to do my best to live every day the best way I can.
 No matter the conditions and constraints.
 As long as I'm not hurting anyone.
 I'm going to get coke zero.
 I'm thirsty.
+And then maybe I'll hop on to a bus somewhere again. :)